jhuus/HawkEars-TensorFlow/README.md

 ## Implementation Notes
 ### Neural Network
-The neural network used by HawkEars is based on the ResNeST design introduced in [this paper](https://arxiv.org/pdf/2004.08955.pdf).
+The neural network used by HawkEars is based on the EfficientNetV2 design introduced in [this paper](https://arxiv.org/abs/2104.00298).
 It is an image-classification network, trained on spectrogram images.
-The implementation is in model/resnest.py, which defines a ResNest class.
-Key parameters for sizing the model are num_stages and blocks_set.
-A ResNeST model consists of a sequence of stages, each of which contains one or more blocks.
-For example, setting num_stages=3 and blocks_set=[3,2,1] defines a model with three stages, where the first stage has 3 blocks, the second has 2 blocks and the third has 1 block.
-When running train.py, these are set using the -s parameter for stages, -n1 for blocks in the first stage, -n2 for blocks in the second stage, etc.
+The implementation is in model/efficientnet_v2.py.

 ### Spectrograms
 Spectrograms are extracted from audio files in core/audio.py, then compressed and saved to a SQLite database.